 This post will look at different areas within the area of Sydney known as the Eastern Suburbs.
-This region is roughly located to the east of the city all the way to the coast, and offers a variety of distinct features that make it one of the premier regions of the city.
+This region is roughly located to the east of the city all the way to the coast and offers a variety of distinct features that make it one of the premier regions of the city.

-If the first thing you think about when you think of Sydney’s beaches, then this is the region for you.
-The beaches of the Eastern Suburbs include the famous Bondi and Coogee, as well as a half a dozen or so more.
+If the first thing you think about when you think of Sydney's beaches, then this is the region for you.
+The beaches of the Eastern Suburbs include the famous Bondi and Coogee, as well as half a dozen or so more.
 Whilst there are beaches elsewhere, none can claim the close proximity to the city and therefore most of the jobs, as the eastern suburbs.

 The beaches of the eastern suburbs

 The already mentioned suburbs of Bondi and Coogee are the major beachside villages of Sydney.
-On one side of the road you’ll find sand, surf and sea whilst on the other a cosmopolitan array of cafes, restaurants, fashion stores and bars.
+On one side of the road, you’ll find sand, surf, and sea whilst on the other a cosmopolitan array of cafes, restaurants, fashion stores, and bars.
 The one drawback of these suburbs is that the public transport options are limited to bus, and whilst the buses are good once you learn the System, it is not as straightforward as a train.

 If the hustle and bustle of big main streets is not your thing but you still love the idea of living by the beach, there are a few smaller beachside suburbs available in the East.
-Bronte, Clovelly and Tamarama each have a much small beach and nearby town centre, each with its own charm and character.
+Bronte, Clovelly, and Tamarama each have a much small beach and nearby town center, each with its own charm and character.
 You will still be able to find a coffee or restaurant nearby, but the options will be much more limited when compared to the bigger hubs of Bondi and Coogee.

 What if living right on the beach is not your thing?

-There are many suburbs in the east that boast quiet leafy streets, are closer to the city and posses a range of big family homes and newer apartments.
-Generally the closer to the city you go, the smaller the houses get, so if you want to stay in a big house with a backyard you should be concentrating your search on suburbs such as Randwick, Woollahra, Waverley and Kensington.
+There are many suburbs in the east that boast quiet leafy streets, are closer to the city, and possess a range of big family homes and newer apartments.
+Generally the closer to the city you go, the smaller the houses get, so if you want to stay in a big house with a backyard you should be concentrating your search on suburbs such as Randwick, Woollahra, Waverley, and Kensington.
 These suburbs boast some great schools, and a blend of properties as either more traditional, family homes and contemporary apartments.
 Be warned though, these suburbs are highly desirable amongst Sydneysiders, so expect to pay more if you want to live here.

 City life in Sydney